-Bolero Resources Corp. (hereafter the "Company") was incorporated in British Columbia on August 13, 1985 and is listed on the TSX Venture Exchange ("TSX-V").
+Canada Carbon Inc. (formerly Bolero Resources Corp.) (hereafter the "Company") was incorporated in British Columbia on August 13, 1985 and is listed on the TSX Venture Exchange ("TSX-V").
 On September 17, 2012, the Company received shareholder approval to change its name to Canada Carbon Inc. and the name change became effective on October 5, 2012.

-Historically, the Company's principal business was the acquisition and exploration of mineral exploration properties however in fiscal 2011 the Company created a new business model and has positioned itself as a carbon sciences company focused on the exploration and sale of graphite.
+The Company's principal business is the acquisition and exploration and evaluation of mineral properties.
+In fiscal 2012 the Company positioned itself as a carbon science company focused on graphite.
 The Company is at the early stages of development on its projects and as such, to date, has not generated significant revenues from its operations.

-The Company's head office is located at 86 Wilson Street, Oakville, Ontario, L6K 3G5.
+The Company's head office is located at 1166 Alberni Street, Suite 605, Vancouver, BC, V6E 3Z3.

-The financial statements were approved by the Board of Directors on November 27, 2012.
+The financial statements were approved by the Board of Directors on April 22, 2013.